-When it comes to the cost to build a Magento website like eBay, the answer isn’t readily obvious and you have to do a little research to get there.
-To do this, first, you need to understand the timelines of all development steps and estimate the cost of implementing them.
+When it comes to the cost to build a Magento website like eBay, the answer isn’t readily obvious.
+Instead, you have to do a little research to get there.
+For this, first, you need to understand the timelines of all development steps and estimate the cost of implementing them.
 Don’t worry, we’re here to help!
 First, consider that it is an hourly rate that influences the cost of a custom Magento 2 marketplace development.

-Every company is free to set its own Magento Marketplace pricing, and in order to know the accurate rates, you need to contact each company directly.
+Every company is free to set its own Magento Marketplace pricing.
+In order to know the accurate rates, you need to contact each company directly.
 For you to be able to navigate the prices at least a little, we will try to determine the minimum, maximum and mediocre rates that you should expect from Magento development companies from around the world.